Chen Po-liang: Hangzhou Greentown

 On 11 February 2015, Chen transferred to fellow Chinese Super League side Hangzhou Greentown.

 Changchun Yatai

 On March 12, 2020, Changchun Yatai announced that they had signed Chen.

+Qingdao West Coast

+In April 2022, Chen joined China League One club Qingdao West Coast as free agent.
+After the 2025 season, the club announced Chen's departure.

+Jiangxi Dingnan United

+On 10 February 2026, Chen joined China League One club Jiangxi Dingnan United.

 International career

 Chen speaks about his international career for CNS.

 Chen was appointed captain of the national team in August 2009.
 He is the youngest captain in the national team history.
 On 25 August 2009, in an East Asian Football Championship 2010 semi final game, he scored two goals against Guam to help Chinese Taipei secure a 4-2 win.

 In the 2014 FIFA World Cup Asian qualification first round matches, on 29 June 2011, Chen Po-Liang scored a goal in the 2-1 loss away to Malaysia.
 Back to Taipei on 3 July 2011 for the return leg, Chen Po-Liang scored a penalty but missed a second as Chinese Taipei won 3-2 at home but lost the tie on the away goals rule.
 Chen was so upset with the penalty miss that he cried uncontrollably and apologized to the 15,000 fans who attended the game at the Taipei Municipal Stadium.